Defining Objects Manually

 Important!
-Check Broadcom Software Academy.
-There is a course available for this topic.
-For more information, see the Education section at the end of this page.
+Visit Broadcom Software Academy for a course related to this topic.
+For more information, see the Education section later in this page.

 Tip: You may need to work with many objects, lists and monitors simultaneously.
 To make your work easier, you can open them in different browser windows and arrange them side by side on your screen.
 For more information about this and other useful functions, see Opening and Arranging Multiple Views.